rahulrock213/switch/docs/url_handler.md

 # URL Handler

 ## Purpose
-The URL Handler script is designed to modify the `rudder_url` in `sw-config.json` to facilitate the pre-provisioning of network switches to the cloud.
+The URL Handler script is designed to modify the `rudder_url` in `sw-config.json` to facilitate the pre-provisioning of QN switches to the cloud.

 ## Full Forms
 - **NSC**: Network Switch Controller